arena-ai/arena/docs/installation.md

 az group create --name $RESOURCE_GROUP_NAME --location $REGION
 ```

-Another group: the *node resource group* is created with the cluster and will contain the resources automatically created for the functioning of the cluster, such as VMs etc.
+Another group: the *node resource group* will be created with the cluster and will contain the resources automatically created for the functioning of the cluster, such as VMs etc.

 ## Create the cluster